nmaltais/rhox/README.md

 - Format your SD or Micoro SD card being used for your Pi
 - Download Raspbian OS or NOOBS from Raspberry pi website and copy it over to your card https://www.raspberrypi.org/downloads/
-You may need a monitor and
+You may need a monitor and a keyboard for the first time installation.
 2. Register you Pi to Bluemix
 You can use this recipes to register your Pi to Bluemix. https://developer.ibm.com/iotfoundation/recipes/raspberry-pi/